Thousands of days lost due to adult acne

-Absenteeism—employees taking time off work—costs small businesses in Ireland €490 million each year, according to this report.
+Absenteeism—employees taking time off work—costs small businesses in Ireland €490 million each year.
 One study says mental health absenteeism has increased by 71.9% since 2011’.

 To avoid the need for acne sufferers to be absent from work, it’s important that they are aware of the possible causes of the condition, the best treatments, and what can provoke acne into flaring up.